rbb-data/svelte-starter/README.md

 This action makes an element pannable.
 It listens to the respective mouse and touch events, tracks an element's position and dispatches three custom events: `panstart`, `panmove` and `panend`.

-`handlePanMove` is a convenience function to use on `panmove` that implements drag & drop.
+The module also exports `handlePanMove`, a convenience function to use on `panmove` that implements drag & drop.

 See `src/lib/components/demo/DraggableCircle.svelte` for an example of how to use this action.